MicrosoftDocs/connected-spaces/articles/ase-connect.md

    ![Network settings pane](media/ase-network-settings.PNG "Network settings pane")

    > [!NOTE]
-   > This is the information you recorded when working with the Site preparation section of the Installation guide.
+   > This is the information you recorded when you [installed Azure Stack Edge](ase-install.md).

    c.
 In the **Network** screen, under **Virtual IP settings**, select **Azure Consistent Services**.